 While calling Max & Noodles for assistance, Jimmy is nearly killed on the street by Chicken Joe.
 The gang retaliates, shooting at Crowning outside his club, killing his bodyguards, including Chicken Joe.
 With a wounded leg, Jimmy is crippled for life but is able to continue his career.
 While they celebrate with Jimmy in the hospital, Jimmy's attorney, Shark, tells the gang that Prohibition may soon end and they should think about entering legitimate business with their large fleet of bootlegging trucks, with Jimmy acting as their front.
 Max seems to like the idea, however, Noodles is unconvinced, still adhering to his old mantra of not working for anyone but themselves.
 Max suggests that Noodles' idea of business is too archaic and that they need to expand to make more money, but Noodles still adheres steadfastly to his street code.

-Prohibition approaches its end in 1934 and the gang find themselves out of work.
+In late 1933, Prohibition approaches its end, and the gang find themselves out of work.
 Not wanting to go into legitimate work, Max reveals an audacious plan to rob the Federal Reserve bank in Manhattan.
 Noodles thinks the plan is too outrageous, knowing that it almost certainly would get him and the rest of the gang killed.
 By this time, the woman Noodles sexually assaulted in Detroit, Carol, has joined the brothel that Peggy runs (in conjunction with the gang's speakeasy) and has become Max's girlfriend.
 She tries to convince Noodles to get Max to abandon his plan or tip the police to get Max arrested to give him time to think over the scheme's absurdity.
 Noodles plans to tip the police about a liquor exchange Max has planned with Cockeye and Patsy, which is set to take place a short time after the gang's party in celebration of the end of Prohibition.
 Noodles does so and, when Max joins him in the office, provokes Max into a fight by suggesting his friend is crazy; it is a vulnerable fact of Max's life that his father was mentally unbalanced and died in a sanitarium.
 Noodles shows up at the site of the liquor buy and sees that Patsy and Cockeye have been killed and it appears Max has been burned beyond recognition.
 After returning to Fat Moe's bar and finding his girlfriend Eve murdered and Moe horribly beaten (depicted in the first scenes of the film), he retrieves the key to the locker at the train station.
 At the station, he finds that the money has been replaced with newspapers.
 Puzzled, Noodles buys a one-way bus ticket to Buffalo and leaves.

 During his sleuthing in 1968, Noodles finds out that his friends were moved to a different cemetery and an elaborate mausoleum was constructed for them.
 He finds the key to the train station locker on a plaque inside that states Noodles himself put the plaque and key there to honor his friends.
 He goes to the locker and finds the same leather case and more money inside.
 A note inside the case says "Advance payment for your next job".
 According to news reports, a senator named Chris Bailey is under investigation for corruption; several witnesses set to testify against Bailey have all died under mysterious circumstances.
 Noodles suspects a connection between Bailey and the money left to him.
 Before visiting the senator's house under invitation, he talks to Carol who tells him that Deborah is once again living in the New York City area and is now a famous stage actress.
 Noodles visits her and the two have a lengthy conversation.
 Deborah's most important revelation is that she and Senator Bailey are together and have a grown-up son, also named David, who very closely resembles Max when he was younger.